harrislab-brown/IMpack/README.md

   <img src="https://github.com/johntantolik/IMpack/blob/main/assets/hardware design.png" width="600">
 </p>

 The board schematics, production files and KiCad 8 design files are available in the hardware directory.
 An enclosure or fixture is required to mount the IMpack depending on the application, which could be 3D printed or machined from metal in more stringent testing setups.
 Design files for the mechanical assemblies into which we mount the IMpack are available in the mechanical directory as examples.
 In our use case, we apply an adhesive rubber pad to the battery which allows it to be firmly clamped into the battery pocket as the IMpack mounting screws are tightened.
 The PCB is 4 layers with double sided assembly.
 The main components and their functions are listed below.
+A spreadsheet with all of the required components is available under hardware/production.

   - STM32F405 microcontroller (we use SDIO, SPI, NVIC, USB-FS, SWD, I2C hardware)
   - MCP73871 battery charge controller